How to create a business continuity plan

 • Work with your independent insurance agent to determine the best coverage for your business.

 To help you get started, Grange Insurance and the Insurance Institute for Business & Home Safety (IBHS) are happy to offer the following resources to help you develop a business continuity plan that fits your needs.
-For help creating your own business continuity plan, download the OFB-EZ toolkit below.
-Need more information on planning for severe weather events?
-Download the EZ-PREP toolkit below.
+You can also contact a Grange Insurance Risk Control Specialist for more assistance with business continuity planning or additional resources.

 Business Continuity Program